Todolivo I-15P

 Todolivo I-15P‘s Evaluation and Production History

 Since its creation in 2008, the Todolivo I-15P variety has kept an impressive production track record.
 It has not only produced more kg of olive oil/ha than its parents, but has also outperformed an international selection of 33 traditional varieties to which it was compared.
-Year after year, this variety has proved, in each and every trial carried out thus far, to bean extremely early variety and to have an extraordinary productive capacity, as well as to deliver a high fat yield, both in early and late harvest.
+Year after year, this variety has proved, in each and every trial carried out thus far, to be an extremely early variety and to have an extraordinary productive capacity, as well as to deliver a high fat yield, both in early and late harvest.
 Furthermore, it is in early harvests when it shows the greatest differences when compared to the other varieties, an important quality considering the current trend of harvesting olives earlier in order to produce higher quality olive oils that allow farmers to take advantage of the high prices paid for the first olive oils of the year.

 1st Field Evaluation